Reminder to Muslim Employers And Employees

-*This Ayah comprises of all the Masaalih [Well-being and beneficial affairs] for the slaves in relation to their worldly life and afterlife – be it to do with between themselves or between themselves and their Lord; for indeed every servant (of Allaah) is not isolated from these two circumstances and obligations – he either has to fulfil the obligations he owes his Lord or the obligations he owes Allaah’s creation.
-As for the obligations he owes the creation, they include (righteous) association, companionship, aiding one another upon what Allaah loves and obedience to Allaah, which is the goal behind his search for happiness and success in the afterlife.
+*This Ayah contains all the Masaalih [ beneficial affairs] for the slaves in their worldly affairs and affairs related to the Hereafter- be it between themselves or between them and their Lord; for indeed every servant [of Allaah] finds himself [or herself] between two circumstances and obligations – either [one is required] to fulfil the obligations owed to Allaah or the obligations owed to Allaah’s creation.
+As for the obligations owed to the creation, they include [righteous] association, companionship, aiding one another upon what Allaah loves and obedience to Allaah, and that is the goal behind one’s search for happiness and success in the afterlife.
 There can be no happiness in the afterlife except through righteousness and piety, for it is basis of all affairs of the religion.

-*As for Taqwa, its reality is to act in obedience to Allaah out of Eemaan in Allaah and hoping for His Reward – to fulfil what Allaah has commanded out of having Eemaan in that which Alllaah commanded and affirming the reward He has promised; abandoning what He has forbidden – out of belief that what He has forbidden is forbidden and fearing His punishment, just as Talq Bin Habeeb (rahimahullaah) stated: ”When Fitna occurs, extinguish it with Taqwa”.
+*As for Taqwa, its reality is to act in obedience to Allaah based on Eemaan in Allaah and hoping for Allaah’s Reward; fulfil what Allaah has commanded based on having Eemaan in that which Allaah has commanded and affirming the reward Allaah has promised; abandoning what Allaah has forbidden based on one’s belief that what Allaah has forbidden is forbidden and fearing Allaah’s punishment, just as Talq Bin Habeeb [rahimahullaah] said: ”When Fitna occurs, extinguish it with Taqwa”.
 So the people said: ”What is Taqwa?”
 He said: You act in obedience to Allaah upon a light from Allaah (i.e. Eemaan and sincerity) and hoping for reward from Allah.
 And you abandon disobedience to Allaah upon a light from Allah and fearing the punishment of Allah.”